 New Jersey Check Fraud Lawyer

-As an experienced New Jersey Check Fraud Lawyer, there seems to be a large call volume that I get about passing bad checks.
+As an experienced New Jersey check fraud lawyer, I receive a large call volume from people with questions regarding passing bad checks.
 I saw this concept of somebody being charged with passing a bad check and then being charged with a theft a lot as a prosecutor as well.
-I tell clients that very often, a case would start in the municipal court and depending on the severity of it would go up to the Superior Court for the county prosecutor to review.
-Depending on the facts of the case and the amount of the check, the case would more than likely be sent back down to the municipal court.
+I tell clients that very often, a case would start in the municipal court and depending on the severity, it may go up to the Superior Court for the county prosecutor to review.
+Depending on the facts of the case and the amount of the check in question, the case would more than likely be sent back down to the municipal court.

-In my experience as a dedicated New Jersey check fraud lawyer, I find that many cases of check fraud do not have much merit to them.
-The person who is bringing the charges is trying to use the court as a collection agency, which I have seen to be somewhat effective but perhaps misguided.
+In my experience as a dedicated New Jersey check fraud lawyer, I find that many cases of check fraud do not have much merit.
+Oftentimes, the person who is bringing the charges is trying to use the court as a collection agency, which I have seen to be somewhat effective but perhaps misguided.
 It appears that a great number of these cases are not crimes at all.

-It appears that there are some communication problems when people open up their bank accounts online as opposed to going into a bank and opening it up in person.
-In certain instances, the bank is not aware of the online banking account if it was made online from the very beginning.
+It appears that there are some communication problems when people open up their bank accounts online as opposed to going into a physical bank location and opening their accounts in person.
+In certain instances, the bank is not aware of the online banking account at all.
 Sometimes it becomes an issue where it’s very hard for the bank in certain situations to line up the check with the account that was established online.
 As an experienced New Jersey check fraud lawyer, I have seen all of these scenarios, and more, and will gladly fight to prove your innocence against unintentional check fraud in New Jersey.